 The Professional Pilot option prepares students for careers in flight operations in both the general aviation and the air carrier segments of the aviation industry.
 In addition to high quality aviation related coursework, the student will attain FAA certifications for Private Pilot, Commercial Pilot-Instrument Rated for both single-engine and multi-engine aircraft and Certified Flight Instructor.
-The flight training program is certificated under 14CFR Part 141 of the Federal Regulations.
+The Aviation Management option is compliant with Title 14 CFR of the Code of Federal Regulations Part 141 and accredited by Aviation Accreditation Board International (AABI).

 The Aviation Management option prepares students for management positions in the aerospace industry.
 Employment opportunities include positions with fixedbase operators, air carriers, corporate flight departments, commuter and air taxi operations and a variety of career areas associated with airport operations, manufacturing, maintenance and government aviation and aerospace organizations.
+Aviation Management is accredited by Aviation Accreditation Board International (AABI).